 8. Ongoing Detection

 An active endpoint security strategy must include ongoing detection mechanisms, which are typically enabled by communication between monitoring agents on each device, and a central management portal.
-Gartner's Anton Chuvakin, who initially coined the term "endpoint threat detection and response" in 2013, specified three use cases for endpoint visibility:
+Anton Chuvakin, former research VP at Gartner, initially coined the term "endpoint threat detection and response" in 2013, and specified three use cases for endpoint visibility:

 • Data search and investigations